-The Media Theatre has a new dance class to add to its curriculum for ages 10 and up.
-It’s “The Media Theatre Dance Machine”, which begins Sunday September 17 at 10am.
-It will meet for a total of eight weeks during the fall semester.
+The Media Theatre has a new dance class to add to its curriculum for ages 8 and up.
+It’s “The Media Theatre Dance Machine”, which begins Sunday January 21 at 10am.
+It meets weekly through mid-April.
 The instructors are popular Philadelphia performers Ronnie Keller and Kimberly Maxson, both who frequently appear on The Media Theatre stage.

 Ronnie Keller says, “We are thrilled to be working together as a team to create a fun, safe, and informative environment where students will learn while having a great time.”

 |Ronnie Keller and Kimberly Maxson, who will instruct the new Media Theatre Dance Machine

 “The class will focus on learning the importance of strength, rhythm, musicality, and acting through dance,” Kimberly Maxson added.
 “We will focus on body strengthening through proper warm-ups, while introducing students to core ballet techniques, expanding their musical theatre dance repertoire, and learning to sing as an ensemble while retaining this new information.”